Student Charter

 We will provide our students in Edinburgh with access to a range of high-quality facilities.
 We will provide spaces and facilities to encourage extra-curricular social and sports activities with other students, promoting a sense of community and belonging.
 Our physical and virtual environments will be modern, appropriate and support your learning.

 We will follow Scottish Government and Public Health Scotland advice regarding safe practices to protect our students and staff.
-This includes measures put in place to reduce the enduring risk of the spread of Covid-19.

 We actively welcome students from a wide variety of backgrounds, cultures and countries, promoting inclusion through flexible entry, exit and transition points.
 We will use technology to support individuals' needs.